whalehub/ginstall.sh/README.md

 If you would like to see an application added to the list of supported ones, please feel free to either open an issue or a pull request.

 ## Supported Applications
-You can view a markdown-formatted version of the list with easily-clickable repository links by opening the spoiler below.
+You can view a markdown-formatted version of the `--list` flag's output with easily-clickable repository links by opening the spoiler below.

 <details>
   <summary>Spoiler</summary>